- What is weight?

 stone (st)- 14 pounds.
 Often used to quote a person's weight, mostly in the UK and Ireland.

 US ton, also called a short ton- 2000 pounds

 long ton, used in the UK- 2240 pounds

-To quickly look through the conversions between main units, feel free to use weight conversion chart in the next section.
+To get your head around the conversions between these units, feel free to use the weight conversion chart in the next section.
 Conversion charts and conversion tables are very helpful.
 They visually show you the equivalence between different units of any magnitude, not only weight.
-For example, there exist similar conversion tables for lengths like in our length conversion tool or the temperature conversion tool.
+For example, there exist similar conversion tables for lengths, like in our length conversion tool or our temperature conversion tool.

-However, if you're wondering how to convert between grams and cups, that's not the right place - go to our grams to cups tool.
-Why we didn't implement it right here?
-Because it's conversion from weight to volume, for which you need to know a density of a product as well.
+However, if you're wondering how to convert between grams and cups, this is not the right place - go to our grams to cups tool.
+Why isn't it here?
+Because it's conversion from weight to volume, which requires a products density as well.

 For a full list of Omni conversion tools, you can visit the OmniCalculator converter section.